-Greece and Rome had their own variations of soccer-like games, but little information about them has survived.
+Greece and Rome had variations of soccer-like games, but little information about them has survived.

-The Romans romanized episkyros and made a game of their own called harpastum.
+The Romans Romanize episkyros and made a game of their own called harpastum.
 The exact rules of the game are unknown, but it was similar to episkyros.

-Both the Greek and Roman games were violent, and matches were often accompanied by injuries.
-The games allowed the use of hands as well, which made them similar to modern rugby.
+The Greek and Roman games were violent, and injuries often accompanied matches.
+The games also allowed the use of hands, which made them similar to modern rugby.

 The Formation Of Modern Soccer In Britain